Kraks/diamond-lang/README.md

 A prototype implementation of the polymorphic reachability type system, dubbed the Diamond programming language.
-The Diamond language has a Scala-like syntax, and enhances types with reachability qualifiers that tracks reachability and sharing of resources.
+The Diamond language has a Scala-like syntax, and enhances types with reachability qualifiers that track reachability and sharing of resources.

 ## Examples